Master of Banking and Finance Law (526AA) // Attributes, outcomes and skills

 - interpret and transmit their knowledge, skills and ideas to specialist and non-specialist audiences.

-- Apply their knowledge and skills to demonstrate autonomy, expert judgment, adaptability and responsibility as a practitioner and learner in the field of banking and finance law.
+Apply their knowledge and skills as a practitioner and learner in the field of banking and finance law to demonstrate:

 Advanced understanding of the changing knowledge base in the relevant area(s) of law